 The Office of International Affairs uses multiple resources to establish a protocol for health and safety.
 These include:

 Ohio State has safety protocols for all of our education abroad students, and:

-- Employs a full-time international risk management team who proactively monitors the university’s international programming.
+- Employs a full-time Global Health and Safety Specialist who proactively monitors the university’s international programming.

-- Provides a 24/7 international emergency phone line (+1-614-292-6677) that connects travelers to the Department of Public Safety who can put participants in touch with the international risk manager or other key staff trained in the emergency response protocol.
+- Provides a 24/7 international emergency phone line (+1-614-292-6677) that connects travelers to the Department of Public Safety who can put participants in touch with the Global Health and Safety Specialist or other key staff trained in the emergency response protocol.

 - Maintains practices and implements an international emergency response plan and emergency response protocol.

 - Monitors security updates from multiple resources including:

 - Directs all students to enroll in the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) for the duration of their program.